All Products

 Cross-account authorization

-Step 1: Create a RAM role for Account B and grant permissions
+Step 1: Create a RAM role for account B and grant permissions

-1. Log on to the RAM console using Alibaba Cloud account B or a RAM administrator of Account B.
+1. Log on to the RAM console using Alibaba Cloud account B or a RAM administrator of account B.

 3. On the Roles page, click Create Role.

-5. Configure the role information.
+5. Configure the role:

 6. Click Finish.